Luca Valzania: Loan to Frosinone

 On 8 January 2019, Valzania joined on loan to Frosinone until 30 June 2019.
 On 4 February he made his debut for the club in Serie A in a 1–0 home defeat against Lazio, he was replaced by Marcello Trotta after 81 minutes.
 On 17 March, Valzania scored his first goal for Frosinone, as a substitute, in the 70th minute of a 2–1 away defeat against Empoli.
 Two weeks later, on 31 March he played his first entire match for the club, a 1–0 home defeat against SPAL.
 Three days later, on 3 April, he scored his second goal in the 47th minute of a 3–2 home win over Parma.
 Valzania ended his season-long loan to Frosinone with 13 appearances, 2 goals and 1 assist, however Frosinone was relegated in Serie B.

-Loans to Cremonese
+Cremonese

 On 31 August 2019, Valzania joined to Serie B side Cremonese on a season-long loan.
 On 15 September he made his debut for the club in a 4–1 away defeat against Pisa, he played the entire match.

 On 5 September 2020, he returned on loan at Cremonese until 30 June 2021.
 On 16 July 2021, he returned to Cremonese on a third loan.
 Cremonese held an obligation to purchase his rights in case of promotion to Serie A.